 How much house can you afford?

-Wise home-buying is about figuring out what you can afford, how much you can put into a down payment, and then sticking to your plan.
+Wise home-buying never changes: It's about figuring out what you can afford, how much you can put into a down payment, and then sticking to your plan.

 It doesn't have to be hard.